What to Give Your Nanny as a Holiday Bonus

 Do I need to provide my nanny with a holiday bonus?

 Holiday bonuses are customary in the household employment industry.
-Many nannies, like other workers who rely on holiday tips, count on them as part of their income.
+Like other workers who rely on holiday tips, many nannies count on them as part of their income.
 It is also a sign of appreciation for a job well done.
-If you skip an expected holiday bonus without an explanation, your nanny may feel undervalued, lose satisfaction with their job, and could start looking for other employment opportunities.
+If you skip an expected holiday bonus without an explanation, your nanny may feel undervalued, lose satisfaction with their job, and start looking for other employment opportunities.

-That said, your nanny should not expect to automatically receive a holiday bonus.
-They are to be are earned and based on merit and performance.
+That said, your nanny should not expect to receive a holiday bonus automatically.
+They are to be earned and based on merit and performance.

-In some cases, you may not be able to afford a holiday bonus.
-Again, explain to your nanny that the decision was a financial one and not performance-related so there is no confusion.
-Still try to provide some kind of gift as a show of appreciation for their hard work over the past year.
-You could also consider giving them some extra paid-time-off to make up for a lack of a bonus.
+Sometimes, you may not be able to afford a holiday bonus.
+Again, explain to your nanny that the decision was financial and not performance-related, so there is no confusion.
+Still, try to provide some kind of gift to show your appreciation for their hard work over the past year.
+You could also consider giving them some extra paid time off to compensate for the lack of a bonus.

 How much should I give as a holiday bonus?

-For a full-time nanny, it is typically one to two week’s salary.
+A full-time nanny typically earns one to two weeks’ salary.
 It can be more or less depending on factors like job performance, length of service, location (nannies in major cities may receive more), and your family’s financial means.
 Some long-term caregivers receive up to one month’s pay.

 If your nanny is new to your family (employed for less than a year), you could consider one day’s pay for every month they have worked for you as their holiday bonus.

-For longtime nannies, try to be consistent with their bonus from year-to-year.
+For longtime nannies, try to be consistent with their bonus from year to year.
 They may grow used to getting a certain amount and budget for it.
 If you decide to give more, great!
-But if it will less than usual, it may cause confusion and dissatisfaction.
+But if it is less than usual, it may cause confusion and dissatisfaction.
 Explain to them why the bonus was less this time around.

 Should I plan for a holiday bonus?